sanjayapoudel/MockAPI/readme.txt

-  PS: http://jsonplaceholder.typicode.com is used OPEN APIs and this test suite only include some sample functional tests for various types HTTP requests.
+  PS: http://jsonplaceholder.typicode.com is used OPEN APIs and this test suite only includes some sample functional tests for various types HTTP requests.
 It doesn't
       cover all the scenarios.